a-bonus/theodinproject/README.md

 - To use RGB color in CSS, use the following syntax: rgb(255, 0, 0)
 - If css file is red, it means that the file is not linked to the HTML file or there are syntax errors in the css file
 - To link a css file to an HTML file, use the following syntax: <link rel="stylesheet" type="text/css" href="style.css">
+- When using a class id for example <p class="example">, in order to reference it in CSS, use the following syntax: .example